rozum-dev/near-go-warchest/README.md

+This repository is a [fork](https://github/masknetgoal634/near-go-warchest)  of this [guy](https://github/masknetgoal634/near-go-warchest) with minor fixes and improvements.

 # Near Go Warchest Bot.
 This tool/service dynamically maintaining no more than one seat and export metrics for [monitoring](https://prometheus.io).
 It uses [JSON-RPC](https://docs.near.org/docs/interaction/rpc) and [Near Shell](https://github.com/near/near-shell/) command line interface.

 ## Features